The character sheet for Joseph Heller's novel Catch-22 and its adaptations.

 - Fake Ultimate Hero/Phony Veteran: Indeed serves in World War II throughout Catch-22, but in Closing Time Sammmy Singer and Lew Rabinowitz note that he tries to pass himself off as a great war hero instead of the enterprising mess officer that Singer knows Milo actually was.

-- Fatal Flaw: His, greed, is taken Up to Eleven in that he is physically unable to pass up a chance at making money.
+- Fatal Flaw: His, greed, is exaggerated in that he is physically unable to pass up a chance at making money.

 - Hitler Cam: The subject of it in the 1970 film.